by Carolyn Fansler

 Our trolley car let me and my sister off on that corner, and it was sheer torture to walk by them.
 They followed us down the street, taunting us and getting in our faces, just itching for us to give them a reason to get violent.
 We tried riding the trolley an extra block or two and then coming up the other end of the street to avoid them, but sometimes they’d be at that corner, too.

-Occasionally we heard Joey was picked up by the police for some minor infraction and then brought home — only to be let loose again by his weary parents.
-One day he was arrested for holding up a bread truck.
+Occasionally we heard that Joey was picked up by the police for some minor infraction and then brought home only to be let loose again by his weary parents.
+One day, he was arrested for holding up a bread truck.
 We thought this might be the last we saw of him for a while, but he was back the next day, up to his old tricks.

 The night before Thanksgiving of 1975, I was awakened from a deep sleep by the sound of glass breaking.
 Groggy, I went back to sleep.
-Again I heard breaking glass, got up, then smelled smoke.
+Again I heard breaking glass.
+I got up and then smelled smoke.
 Our house was on fire!

 As usual, Joey had been sitting up all night on his front porch.
 Seeing the smoke and flames, this “juvenile delinquent” came up onto our porch, which was completely on fire, broke our front windows, and yelled into the house to wake us.
 His yelling woke my mother and myself.